 REPORTING AN INCIDENT

-If you experience sexual misconduct of any kind, you are likely to have many concerns and questions, including what your options are for reporting and responding to the incident.
+If you experience sexual discrimination or harassment of any kind, you are likely to have many concerns and questions, including what your options are for reporting and responding to the incident.
+You may also just need supportive measures and have no desire to file a formal complaint.
 Friends and family members may have strong feelings about what you should do, but there is no right or wrong way to respond.
 Whatever you choose, it is important that you do what makes you comfortable.

 There are a number of reporting options available to you.
 It is important to understand that choosing one option does not preclude you from pursuing another option now or in the future.
 To discuss the various options that are available to you, contact the Title IX Coordinator: